HaowuDuan/AI-meets-RG/README.md

 In order to fully understand this connection, I am writing a note to go through every details.
 And I hope I can retell this whole story in a manner that is more friendly for people who are not familar with RG or at least I would attempt to do so.

 # TO-DO
-- [ ] Wagner-Morris equation, Polchinski's equation
+- [ ] Wegner-Morris equation, Polchinski's equation
 - [ ] Gradiant flow
 - [ ] Intuitive introduction of Optimal transport problems
 - [ ] Renormalization group flow recasted as an optimization problem